jamescherti/buffer-terminator.el/README.md

 By default:
 - `buffer-terminator-mode` terminates all file-visiting and dired buffers that have been inactive for longer than the duration specified by `buffer-terminator-inactivity-timeout` (Default: 60 minutes).
-- It checks every `buffer-terminator-kill-buffers-interval` (Default: 10 minutes) to determine if a buffer should be terminated.
+- It checks every `buffer-terminator-interval` (Default: 10 minutes) to determine if a buffer should be terminated.
 - Special buffers are ignored by default, but you can configure `buffer-terminator` to include them by adjusting the relevant option below.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->